ironicbrew/horizontally-scaling-socket.io/README.md

          ----- Server 2 ---- Client 1
 ```

-This way events sent Server 1 --> Client 1 are also sent Server 1 --> Redis Server --> Server 2
+This way events sent Server 1 --> Client 1 are also sent Server 1 --> Redis Server --> Server 2 --> Client 2

 You can spin up as many NodeSocketServers as you like they will all be connected through the Redis server and emit events as if they are one single server.